 Students may request accommodations at any time from Disability Services.
 Accommodation implementation can take between 2 – 6 weeks, depending on services required, availability of resources needed, and availability of documentation needed.
 Students are encouraged to contact Disability Services as soon as possible to make arrangements for accommodations.

-To request accommodations, download and complete this PDF.
+To request accommodations, download and complete the following welcome packet.

 Connecting with Disability Services

 Students with disabilities who seek support services and accommodations should contact one of the following individuals to set up an initial interview:

 Director of Student Affairs, Counseling & ADA Services